alteryx/promote-r-client/README.md

 ### The `model.predict()` function

-The `model.predict` function is used o define the API endpoint for a model and is executed each time a model is called. **This is the core of the API endpoint**
+The `model.predict` function is used to define the API endpoint for a model and is executed each time a model is called. **This is the core of the API endpoint**

 ```r
 # import the promote package and define our model function